-Ancient temple sites, secluded beaches, dense forests, peaceful monasteries and an overall balmy climate await you in Southeast Asia.
-With most countries in the region relaxing their COVID-19 restrictions gradually, it is the best time to explore the hidden spots in Southeast Asia.
-By Pyusha Chatterjee
+Ancient temple sites, secluded beaches, dense forests, peaceful monasteries and an overall balmy climate await you in South East Asia (SEA).
+With most countries in the region relaxing their COVID-19 restrictions gradually, it is the best time to explore the hidden spots in South East Asia.

-While nibbling on scrumptious bun cha is a must when in the country, this paradise in Southeast Asia is much more than Hanoi and Hoi An.
+While nibbling on scrumptious bun cha is a must when in the country, the Southeast Asian paradise is much more than Hanoi and Hoi An.
 Majorly known for its busy cities, beaches, nightlife, delicacies and Buddhist pagodas, it also has some hidden spots amid its pristine wilderness.
 The best time to visit is during March and April, when the temperature is suitable as well as rainfall is low.

 Cat Ba National Park

 The Cat Ba island is primarily known for the Cat Ba National Park, which houses 1,500 plant species, around 118 of which have medicinal properties.
 Extremely rich in biodiversity, it is known for limestone formations, majestic peaks and exquisite flora and fauna, including 78 species of birds, 32 of mammals and 20 reptiles species.
 Not much thronged by people in general, wildlife enthusiasts can be in for a treat here, especially since you get to spot animals like the macaque monkeys.

 Luxurious accommodation options are available on the island, too, but the popular ones can be found in the Cat Ba town.
 You can take a bus from Hanoi and reach the place in around five hours.

 Quite a few explorers choose to head to Ninh Binh, which is protected by UNESCO.
 Perched at the top of Mua Caves is a huge dragon statue which can be reached by the majestically designed 500 steps for a breathtaking view.